CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/property-type.md

 ## InputOutput

+TODO: used during block?
+What did Louis mean.

 The InputOutput property is used to supply the value which will be used during block.
 It is also used to save the result of block execution.
 It can be only a [variable reference][]
 >Existing value of the supplied variable will get modified